claireyyu/SSG_Word_Clustering/data/README.md

 - `word`: The word to filter out (required)
 - `reason`: Optional reason for filtering (optional)

-Note: Due to `.gitignore` settings, input files like `accepted_words.csv` and `custom_list.csv` are not tracked by Git.
+Note: Due to `.gitignore` settings, input files like `accepted_words.csv` and `custom_filter_words.csv` are not tracked by Git.
 You will need to place your own input files here before running the pipeline.